GerritCodeReview/plugins_high-availability/src/main/resources/Documentation/config.md

 :   The interval of time in milliseconds between the subsequent auto-retries.
     When not specified, the default value is set to 1000ms.

+cache.synchronize
+:   Whether to synchronize or not the cache evictions.
+    Defaults to true.

 cache.threadPoolSize
 :   Maximum number of threads used to send cache evictions to the target instance.
     Defaults to 1.

+event.synchronize
+:   Whether to synchronize or not the stream events.
+    Defaults to true.

+index.synchronize
+:   Whether to synchronize or not the secondary indexes.
+    Defaults to true.

 index.threadPoolSize
 :   Maximum number of threads used to send index events to the target instance.
     Defaults to 1.

+websession.synchronize
+:   Whether to synchronize or not the web sessions.
+    Defaults to true.

 websession.cleanupInterval
 :   Frequency for deleting expired web sessions.
 Values should use common time